 More significantly, however, is their role as a supplemental currency.
-Defectors have confirmed that North Korean authorities have been known to provide much-needed supplies and necessities to the people of North Korea in exchange for their wild harvested matsutake.
+Defectors have confirmed that North Korean authorities have been known to provide much-needed supplies and necessities to the people of North Korea in exchange for their wild-harvested matsutake.
 While the exchange rate for the foraged fungus has changed from year to year, the value of the mushroom has become obvious.
 So obvious in fact, that one of the southern recipients of the gifted matsutake could not resist attempting to sell them online.
-This was frowned upon by the public as
+This was frowned upon by the public as a

 Their true value lies outside North Korea, making pine mushroom sales a booming business for the North Korean economy.
-What is worth roughly 60,000 won ($7.50) per kg in North Korea is worth 350-400 yuan ($51-58) in China, producing a profit $43-51 per kg for North Korea.
+What is worth roughly 60,000 won ($7.50) per kg in North Korea is worth 350-400 yuan ($51-58) in China, producing a profit of $43-51 per kg for North Korea.

 2 tons of the matsutake = 1814.37 kg

 Being that foreign currency is at a shortage in North Korea, a gift of approximately $85,275.39 or 95,563,013.05 South Korean won (5,542,900.35 North Korean won) could be seen as a very generous gift as well as a real commitment to inter-Korean relations.

 Matsutake is notoriously hard to grow.
 In North America they are most often found growing at the base of Lodgepole or Jack pine trees, growing in amongst the fallen needles.
 Creating the appropriate growing environment for these mushrooms to thrive is difficult at best, impossible at worst.
 Much like the notoriously difficult morel mushroom, the pine mushroom requires very specific conditions in order to reach the fruiting stage.